On zero divisors and prime elements of po-semirings

 \Proof By applying Proposition 1.2(1) and Theorem 2.3 to $\mathbb{I}(R)$, we obtain the result.\quad

 \vs{3mm}Note that any artinian ring is a noetherian exchange ring.
 Thus Corollary 2.5 holds in particular for artinian rings.

-It is well-known that in a commutative artinian ring $R$, each prime ideal is a maximal ideal of $R$, i.e., each prime element of the po-semiring $\mathbb{I}(R)$ is a maximal element if DCC holds for elements of $\mathbb{I}(R)$.
+It is well-known that in a commutative artinian ring $R$, each prime ideal is a maximal ideal of $R$, i.e., each prime element of the bounded semiring $\mathbb{I}(R)$ is a maximal element if DCC holds for elements of $\mathbb{I}(R)$.
 Also, if DCC holds for elements of $\mathbb{I}(R)$, then ACC also holds.
-The following example shows that the above mentioned results are not true for a general po-semiring.
+The following example shows that the above mentioned results are not true for a general bounded semiring.
 It also shows that the additional condition $(C_2)$ in Theorem 2.3 is needed, and that $Z(A)=A\setminus \{0,1\}$ does not imply condition $(C_2)$.

-\vs{3mm}\nin{\bf Example 2.6} {\it There exists an infinite po-semiring $A$ such that DCC holds but ACC fails for elements of $A$, $Z(A)=A\setminus \{0,1\}$ and $A$ has infinitely many prime elements but none of which is a maximal element.}
+\vs{3mm}\nin{\bf Example 2.6} {\it There exists an infinite bounded semiring $A$ such that DCC holds but ACC fails for elements of $A$, $Z(A)=A\setminus \{0,1\}$ and $A$ has infinitely many prime elements none of which is a maximal element.}